Mudpuppy12/aws-lab/README.md

 It will create an Identify provider for Github, allowing gitub actions to deploy into the lab environment

+## ELB
+Comming Soon

 ## Codebuild
-This will setup a codebuild project that will fire up a github runner for deployments into the VCC.
+This will setup a codebuild project that will fire up a github runner for deployments into the VPC.
 It will also create the webhook into the repository.

 You will need to create a Github Token Secret and reference it in lab.yml.
 Also update